HarryLuoo/sp24/Physics311/reviewNotes/part2.typ

 $

-=== Damped 1D oscillation, and Complex representation [_I dont like the how the subscripts are used in this lecture but I guess this is what we are stuck with._]\
+=== Damped 1D oscillation, and Complex representation

 - when there is damping (friction, resistence, etc) $F_"fric" = - beta dot(x)$, the EOM becomes:$
 dot.double(x) + 2 gamma dot(x) + omega_0^2 x = 0,\ "where" 2 gamma = beta/m , omega_0 = sqrt(k/m) $ <eq.1DSO.damped>